UBC-MDS/forxr/README.md

 Package to access daily exchange rates and forex conversion created by Group 6: Dhruvi Nishar, Mohammad Reza Nabizadeh, Hongjian Li, and Stepan Zaiatc.

 `forxr` allows users to easily convert currency rates by utilizing data from [Bank of Canada](https://www.bankofcanada.ca/rates/exchange/daily-exchange-rates/).
 The package supports multiple currencies and provides historical exchange rates.
 It also has the ability to make currency conversions with the use of a simple function call, making it easy for developers to integrate into their projects.
 Additionally, it provides a way to get historical exchange rates in a chart, which makes it useful for dashboard building.

-Overall, **forxr** is a powerful and flexible package for handling currency conversions in R.
+Overall, *forxr* is a powerful and flexible package that provides a comprehensive solution for handling currency conversions in R. Accessing and converting currency rates from authoritative source, supporting multiple currencies convertion to/from CAD, providing historical exchange rates, and its ease of use make it a valuable addition to the R ecosystem.

 ## Installation